Understanding Witness Surveillance: A Comprehensive Guide

 Overt surveillance involves observing an individual openly without attempting to conceal the fact that they are being watched.
 This can include following an individual in a public place or interviewing individuals with relevant information to the investigation.
 Overt surveillance can be particularly effective in cases where an individual is not suspected of engaging in illegal activity but may have valuable information for the inquiry.

-Legal Considerations Of Witness Statement Surveillance
+Legal Considerations Of Witness Surveillance

-While witness statement surveillance can be an effective tool for legal investigations, there are several legal considerations that investigators must keep in mind.
+While witness surveillance can be an effective tool for legal investigations, there are several legal considerations that investigators must keep in mind.
 In this section, we’ll explore the laws and regulations governing surveillance and the ethical considerations involved in conducting surveillance.

 Laws and Regulations Governing Surveillance